johnhenry/http-store/docs/apihttp.md

 ##Settings

 Some settings can be changed via the PATCH method.
-Settings can be change.
-When using the patch method, be sure to set the content-type of the request to application/json.
-You must sent a JSON object with each key set to the setting you wish to change and each value set to the desired value.
-The response type will also be application/json.
+When using the PATCH method, your request will be treated as JSON according to the [JSON-patch specification](http://tools.ietf.org/html/rfc6902).
+Only the replace operation is supported.
+The response will be of type application/json and consist of a list of editable settings.

-    PATCH / {SETTING_1:"new setting1", SETTING_2:"new setting2",...} -> [Setting Changes]
+    PATCH / [
+    { "op": "replace", "path": "/SETTING_1", "value": "new value 1" },
+    { "op": "replace", "path": "/SETTING_1", "value": "new value 2" },
+    ...] -> [settings changes]

-    See [Settings Section]() for more details.
+See [Settings Section](https://github.com/johnhenry/http-store/blob/master/docs/settings.md) for more details.

 ##Echoing

-    The trace PUT method, but simply echos back the request rather than processing it.
+The TRACE method is similar to the GET method, but simply _echos_ back the request rather than processing it.

+    TRACE /:key -> [Request]

+##Metadata

+The HEAD method is similar to the GET method, but simply returns the headers rather than the full body of the response.

     TRACE /:key -> [Request]

 ##Advanced